Wireless access to the university's online resources is widely available across campus, including most academic and

 All wireless devices* must first be registered in the Stanford network database (NetDB) before they can connect to SUNet.
 Note for laptop users: even if you have already registered your laptop's wired Ethernet connection, you must also register your wireless connection.

-- On-campus students should register through the Vice Provost for Teaching and Learning (VPTL) website.
+- On-campus students should register through the Vice Provost for Student Affairs (VPSA) website.

 - Faculty and staff: contact your LNA (Local Network Administrator) if you are unable to complete your registration through the Stanford Network Self-Registration (SNSR) system

 - If you live off-campus or do not know your LNA, call the Stanford IT Service Desk at 5-HELP (650-725-4357).